GSA/cio.gov-redo/_posts/2016-10-16-doj-workforce-strategy.md

 ---
 layout: post
-title: Future Ready Workforce: DOJ’s IT Workforce Strategy
+title: Future Ready Workforce - DOJ’s IT Workforce Strategy
 excerpt: As the Department of Justice (DOJ) Chief Information Officer, I am often asked which new products or technology advancements will support our critical missions of litigation and law enforcement.
 Although I frequently engage with industry and government agencies about products or services to best suit our immediate and future needs, there is one, often overlooked resource – its people.
 date: October 17, 2016
 display-date: 17 October 2016